Z-Cormbip/personal-projects/README.md

 # 🧪 Generated Random Projects

-A collection of front-end projects I built from scratch to learn HTML, CSS, and JavaScript.
+A collection of front-end projects I built from scratch to explore design and development fundamentals.
 Each folder contains a different webpage inspired by random prompts or themes.

 ## 📚 Project List